adam-norman/ActionFilters/README.md

 In this repo, the examples is about ActionFilters

-ActionFilters implements the IActionFilter interface that expses two methods:
+ActionFilters implements the IActionFilter interface that exposes two methods:
 1-OnActionExecuting // is executed before action
 2-OnActionExecuted  // is executed after the action